Breakfast & Baking

 Indulgent and spectacularly easy to make from scratch, these classic molten chocolate lava cakes feature rich, soft chocolate cake giving way to a luscious, gooey, molten chocolate center with every spoonful.
+If you have already mastered our Perfect Fluffy Pancakes for breakfast, these cakes are the ultimate way to bookend your day with a gourmet dessert.
 They’re single-serve, individually baked, and offer an irresistible contrast of delicate cake exterior and silky-smooth, warm chocolate “lava” inside.
-Ready in only minutes and made with common pantry ingredients, this recipe transforms your kitchen into a gourmet dessert bar—perfect for special celebrations, romantic dinners, or anytime a serious chocolate craving strikes.
-No complicated tricks required, just pure molten chocolate bliss in every bite.

 Why This Recipe Works

-Lava cakes succeed through a playful combination of a hot, slightly underbaked center and deeply flavorful chocolate, resulting in the show-stopping “lava” flow when you cut in.
-Baking the batter in individual ramekins gives excellent portion control and impresses with dramatic presentation, while quick-mixing technique makes these easy enough for weeknights or last-minute entertaining.
-The flexible, forgiving batter means you can tweak the timing for your exact favorite texture, and the ingredients are simple: real chocolate, butter, eggs, a spoonful of flour, and just enough sugar to let the chocolate shine.
+Lava cakes succeed through a playful combination of a hot, slightly underbaked center and deeply flavorful chocolate.
+The ingredients are simple: real chocolate, butter, eggs, and sugar.
+We recommend using high-quality dark chocolate not just for the intense flavor, but to take advantage of the Flavanols and antioxidants in dark chocolate.
 Best of all, you can go from intense chocolate craving to a finished, restaurant-quality dessert in under 30 minutes.

 Ingredients You’ll Need